fsek/docs/source/spider_conference/spider_conference_2019/task.rst

 3. Migrate the database using ``rails db:migrate`` and create a few test products using the Rails console.
 This console in entered by typing ``rails c``. *Hint:* By typing ``StoreProduct`` in the Rails console you should be able too see all of its fields.
 This is a good way to test that everything works as expected.

+4. Add an admin route to ``web/config/routes.rb`` by adding a few lines in the "User-related routes" section.
+The path to the products should be ``/produkter``.

-4. Implement an admin ``controller``.
+5. Implement an admin ``controller``.
 Copy and paste the following script and fill in the missing code:

     .. code-block:: ruby